 - Can you speak English? = Kun pood paasaa anggrit dai mai

-In a nutshell, the Thai phrases and expressions cover the essentials to help you travel around the country.
-Naturally, there are loads of other Thail words but the ones listed above are the basics!<
+In a nutshell, these Thai expressions cover the essentials to help you travel around the country.

 If your bus broke down in the middle of the road, instead of complaining and worrying, Thai’s would just say “mai pen rai” which means, it’s okay, don’t worry, everything will be alright.